 If a business owner creates, is aware of or should be aware of a dangerous condition on his or her premises and does not take steps to fix or warn of the condition, he or she may be responsible for injuries caused by that dangerous condition.
 Additionally, when you go to a business you have a reasonable expectation of safety.
 As such, Tennessee Courts have held that owners are responsible for providing sufficient security to ensure that visitors are safe from criminal activity on their premises, including their parking lots.

-If you believe you or a loved one has been injured on another's property because of the property owner's negligence, call the experienced attorneys at Aubrey Givens and Associates today.
-Please call the experienced premises liability attorneys at for a free consultation.
+If you believe you or a loved one has been injured on another's property because of the property owner's negligence, call the experienced attorneys at Aubrey Givens and Associates today for a free consultation.
 We will evaluate your claim at no cost or obligation.